Subscribe to updates

 Open Council Network is an independent organisation.
 We report on County Durham and are not the council.
 About us

-The Children and Young People's Overview and Scrutiny Committee of County Durham Council was scheduled to discuss the increasing demand on children's social care services, the sufficiency of accommodation for children in care and care leavers, and the ongoing reforms to children's social care.
-These discussions were based on reports and presentations provided to the committee members.
+The Children and Young People's Overview and Scrutiny Committee of County Durham Council met on Tuesday 14 April 2026 to discuss the increasing demand on children's social care services, the sufficiency of accommodation for children in care and care leavers, and the ongoing reforms within children's social care.
+The meeting focused on understanding current pressures, future strategies, and the implementation of national reform agendas.

 Demand on Children's Social Care